ymoch/preacher/docs/user/scenario-structure.rst

       - ``null``
       - Label of this parameter.
     * - args
-      - Mapping
+      - Map
       - ``{}``
-      - An argument mapping of argument names to their values.
+      - An argument map of argument names to their values.

 See :ref:`parameterized-test` to check examples.